Griffin Slip and Fall Accident Lawyer

 If you were injured in a slip and fall accident on someone else’s property in Griffin, GA, The King Firm is here to help.
 You may be entitled to recover financial compensation from a negligent property owner.
 An experienced Griffin slip and fall accident lawyer can help you fight to recover money for medical bills, lost wages, and your pain and suffering.

 Our lawyers have over 16 years of experience helping clients like you recover fair compensation after an accident.
-We’ve already recovered millions of dollars in settlements and verdicts for accident victims in South Georgia.
+We’ve already recovered millions of dollars in settlements and verdicts for accident victims in Georgia.

 How The King Firm Can Help After a Slip and Fall Accident in Griffin, GA